 Solutions-Focused Research to Save the Planet

-Whether through original research or by supporting the work of world-class faculty and fellows, the Wrigley Institute for Environmental Studies is leading the way to a more sustainable and equitable future.
+Whether through original research or by supporting the work of world-class faculty and fellows, the Wrigley Institute for Environment and Sustainability is leading the way to a more sustainable and equitable future.

 Our research programs reach across the natural and social sciences, humanities, and the arts to create a holistic understanding of our environment.
 Whatever your field of study, we invite you to join us in solving the world’s most pressing environmental problems.